AlexanderMakarov/activitywatch-ets/README.md

       If it is texting to specific user or channel title is "UserName - WorkspaceName - Slack".
       For Firefox titles it is possible to parse Jira ID or some webapp name.
       I.e. add ability to separate into "activity" not only by the whole "title" but by fraction.
-- [ ] Find default coeffs and intersects to BAFinder based on LogisticRegression.
+- [x] Find default coeffs and intersects to BAFinder based on LogisticRegression.
 Prepare way to retrain it.
+- [ ] Find a way to aggregate "short" activity-by-strategy-es into bigger chunks Find a way to avoid gaps between "expected adjusted" intervals.
+- [ ] Find a way to choose better description for many different events.
 - [ ] Add more features into BAFinder.
-- [ ] Find a way to aggregate "short" "result activities" into bigger chunks.
-- [ ] Find a way to avoid gaps between "expected adjusted" intervals.
 - [ ] Try to aggregate "result" activities with help of ChatGPT.
 - [ ] Add Google Calendar importer.
 See https://github.com/ActivityWatch/aw-import-ical (which is on poetry :( )).
 - [ ] Add CI with tests coverage.